CI-WATER/gsshapy/GSSHAPY/docs/tutorial/write.rst

 .. _SQLAlchemy: http://www.sqlalchemy.org/

-If all has gone well, you will find a copy of the project file in the **write** directory.
+If all has gone well, you will find a new version of the project file in the **write** directory.
 If you compare the file with the original you will notice some differences.
+Of course there are the changes that we made in the previous
+tutorial: "MAP_FREQ" with a value of 10, "METRIC" removed, and "ENGLISH" added.
 Notice that most of the path prefixes have been changed to match the name of the project file.
 This is a GSSHA convention that is preserved by GsshaPy.
 If you change only the project file using GsshaPy, be sure it is written out with the same name as the original.
 Paths are stored as relative in the GsshaPy database.
 Consequently, all the paths will be written out again as relative paths.

 .. tip::